giampaolo/pyftpdlib/docs/api.rst

     When True requires SSL/TLS to be established on the data channel.
 This means the user will have to issue PROT before PASV or PORT (default ``False``).

+  .. data:: client_certfile

+    The path of the certificate to check the client certificate against.
+    When provided, only allowing clients with a valid certificate to connect to the server (default ``None``).

+     .. versionadded:: 1.5.3

 Extended authorizers
 --------------------